twosigma/beakerx/README.md

     endpoints,

-  * the beakerx command line program, which has the bkr2ipynb converter as well as install and uninstall functions,
+  * the beakerx command line program, which has the bkr2ipynb converter, the py4j server, utilities, as well as install and uninstall functions.

   * the Python API for the runtime (tables, plots, easyform), including automatically installing a displayer for pandas tables,